 PWYP UK publishes brief multilingual guides to accessing UK-based extractive company reports on payments to governments

 June 2018 – To help PWYP coalitions, member organisations and others in civil society access and use the 90-plus UK-based extractive companies’ payments to governments reports, PWYP UK has published a short practical guide in English, French and Spanish to accessing the data.
-PWYP UK’s accompany blog in English, French and Spanish encourages civil society to access the reports and use the data, and proposes new data-based advocacy partnerships.
+PWYP UK’s accompanying blog in English, French and Spanish encourages civil society to access the reports and use the data, and proposes new data-based advocacy partnerships.

 PWYP EU members’ analysis and advocacy priorities for EU review of Accounting and Transparency directives’ extractives reporting provisions